StarSheriff2/Rock-Paper-Scissors---Arturo/README.md

 1. To run the program, go to the projects's root directory (the directory where you cloned the remote repository or extracted the project files) and open the **index.html file**.
 This will open the game in your default browser.
 2. To play the game, you simply need to click on the *weapon* of your choice.
 3. In this game, you play against the computer.
-The first player to reach a score of 5 wins the the game.
+The first player to reach a score of 5 points wins the game.
 4. Once the game has ended, another page will load the game results, with details for each round.

 ## Author